 Are there jobs on campus for students?
 How do I find them?

 Many on-campus and off-campus full-time and part-time jobs are posted in the Cards Career Connection system, accessible via the University Career Center’s website.
 You will also see flyers around campus for student jobs in some departments, such as the SAC or academic departments.

 How do I know where my classes are?
 Where is a campus map?

 The UofL New Cards app has an interactive campus map with listings for every building on campus.
 On the web, you can get a look at the lay of the land.

 What are some campus transportation options?

-UofL partners with TARC, the city bus system, to help students get around campus.
+UofL partners with Transit Authority of River City (TARC), the city bus system, to help students get around campus.
 More information is available here.

 Where can I park?